caseywdunn/random_walk/randomwalk.md

 Both the mean complexity and maximum complexity tend to increase through time, even though the chance of increasing or decreasing within any one of the lineages is exactly the same.

-What is happening here? basically, complexity starts at 0, and has nowhere to go but up.
+What is happening here?
+Basically, complexity starts at 0, and has nowhere to go but up.
 So it goes up through time.
 The trend across lineages through time is a result of a boundary condition (complexity cannot go below zero), not a greater chance of increase than decrease.

 What does this tell us?
 Many things.
-But one of them is that we shouldn't be surprised by evolutionary decreases in complexity within lineages.
-Organisms lose all sorts of complex traits throughout the course of evolution.
+But one of them is that we shouldn't be surprised by evolutionary decreases in complexity within lineages even when we see overall increases in complexity across lineages.
+We expect to see overall increases in complexity across lineages even when the chances of increasing or decreasing complexity within lineages are exactly the same.
+There isn't evolution (when a trait increases) and de-evolution (when a trait decreases) - just evolution.
+Evolution is change, regardless of the direction of change.